ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

   :param user_input_func: A function that you can define that will be called as the first step in the pipeline.
 The function will be passed the entire X dataset, must not alter the order or length of the X dataset, and must return the entire X dataset.
 You can perform any feature engineering you would like in this function.
 See below for more details.
   :type user_input_func: function

-  :param compute_power: The higher the number, the more options for hyperparameters we'll try to train, which could lead to a more accurate model, but will definitely lead to more compute time.
-  :type compute_power: int, from 1 - 10

   :param ml_for_analytics: Whether or not to print out results for which coefficients the trained model found useful.
 If ``True``, you will see results that an analyst might find interesting printed to the shell.
   :type ml_for_analytics: Boolean